 WHEREAS, Section 1 of Article V of the Michigan Constitution of 1963 vests the executive power of the State of Michigan in the Governor;

-NOW, THEREFORE, I, JENNIFER M. GRANHOLM, Governor of the State of Michigan, by virtue of the power and authority vested in the Governor by the Michigan Constitution of 1963 and 1982 PA 191, MCL 10.81 to 10.87, order the following:
+NOW, THEREFORE, I, JENNIFER M. GRANHOLM, Governor of the State of Michigan, by virtue of the power and authority vested in the Governor by the Michigan Constitution of 1963 and Michigan law, order:

 This Order is effective upon filing.

-Given under my hand and the Great Seal of the State of Michigan this 31st day of August in the year of our Lord, two thousand and five.
+Given under my hand and the Great Seal of the State of Michigan this 28th day of July, in the year of our Lord, two thousand and six.

 JENNIFER M. GRANHOLM